Museo de Antropología

 Teatro del Estado Ignacio de la Llave

-The impressive state theatre hosts both the Orquesta Sinfónica de Xalapa and the Ballet Folklórico of the Universidad Veracruzana.
+The impressive state theater hosts both the Orquesta Sinfónica de Xalapa and the Ballet Folklórico of the Universidad Veracruzana.
 It is...

 Mercado de la Rotonda

-At the north end of Revolución, this untouristed market with numerous, orderly eateries has delicious regional food on the cheap.
+Located at the north end of Revolución, this untouristed market has numerous orderly eateries offering delicious regional food on the...

-The museum is set in spacious gardens on the west side of Avenida Xalapa, 4km northwest of the center.
-To get there, take a ‘Camacho-Tesorería’ bus (M$6) from the corner of Enríquez and Parque Juárez.
+To get there, take a ‘Camacho-Tesorería’ bus (M$8) from the corner of Enríquez and Parque Juárez.
 To return, take a bus marked ‘Centro.’
-A taxi costs M$20 to M$30.
+A taxi costs M$30.